joramot/capstone_one_global_summit/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and all the persons that got in touch with me while we were working on this project
+I would like to thank Microverse and all the persons that got in touch with me while we were working on this project.

+This web page has been created using a Cindy Shin design.
+I would like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>